Be the first to know about our latest posts.

 If a business successfully navigates ideation, design and development are the next stop.

-Alpha or beta release: The alpha release is for internal testing.
-Then specially chosen users receive the beta release.
-In this phase, developers receive more insights on the UX and work out any remaining bugs.
+- Alpha or beta release: The alpha release is for internal testing.
+Then some specific chosen users receive the beta release.
+In this phase, developers receive more insights on the UX and work out any remaining bugs they obtain from the users' feedback using the beta product.

-MVP (minimum viable product): This version of the product is critical to idea validation.
+- MVP (minimum viable product): This product version is critical to idea validation.
 It can be an actual working prototype or visualization.
-It’s the time to define the must-have features and functions for user adoption.
+It's time to define the must-have features and functions for user adoption.

-QA (quality assurance): Before release, more testing is necessary.
+- QA (quality assurance): Before release, more testing is necessary.
 Automating as much of the testing as possible is a smart move.
-It reduces the time, can be more accurate than just human testing and is central to the agile framework.
+It reduces time, can be more accurate than human testing, and is central to the agile framework.

 Release, Iteration, and Growth

-Go to market: Developing your go to market plan requires a pre-launch strategy.
+- Go to market: Developing your go-to-market plan requires a pre-launch strategy.
 How will you attract users to your new product?
-This type of strategy requires an omnichannel marketing approach to include social media, email marketing, content marketing, influencer campaigns, video, and paid ads.
+This type of strategy requires an omnichannel approach to include social media, email marketing, content marketing, influencer campaigns, video, and paid ads.

-Continuous development and evolution: Development doesn’t stop after go-to-market.
-Now, the product is maturing, and companies hear more from their users.
+- Continuous development and evolution: Development doesn't stop after go-to-market.
+The product is maturing, and companies hear more from their users.
 User feedback and changing landscapes result in updates, improved security, performance, accessibility, building new features, and enhancing UX.

 Digital Product Development and Agile